North Killingholme Haven: History

-Adjacent to the Admiralty oil depot an seaplane station was opened in August 1914.
+Adjacent to the Admiralty oil depot a seaplane station was opened in August 1914.
 Originally called RNAS Immingham it was renamed as RNAS Killingholme.
 By late 1914 Facilities at the site included a 177 by 56 ft hangar and four 68 by 77 ft seaplane hangars, as well as a 700 by 60 ft slipway for the seaplanes.
 Facilities were increased during the First World War, including larger hangars and further slipways- with staff levels reaching 900 operating over 100 aeroplanes, one of the main seaplane bases in the UK.
 The facility was disbanded after the end of the war- some of the hangars were used to construct a bus depot in Grimsby (Victoria Street).